arkieguy/RAK4631-Helium-Mapper/README.md

 Setting Up your WisBlock core  on PlatformIO
 ---
 PlatformIO is a great platform to develope embedded systems.
 [Here are the instructions for getting Rak WisBlocks set up on PlatformIO.](https://github.com/RAKWireless/WisBlock/tree/master/PlatformIO/RAK4630)  Be aware that this project is based on the 2021 firmware (probably newer than what came on your WisBlock Core.
-[To upgrade the firmware, follow the isntructions here.](https://github.com/RAKWireless/WisBlock/tree/master/bootloader/RAK4630/new)
+[To upgrade the firmware, follow the instructions here.](https://github.com/RAKWireless/WisBlock/tree/master/bootloader/RAK4630/new)

 LoRaWan server required
 ---